itsRohit47/konsoul/Readme.md

 - Styles: `border-normal`, `border-dashed`, `spacy`, `extra-spacy`, `double`
 - Text formats: `bold`, `italic`, `underline`, `strikethrough`
 - Animations: `spinner`, `progressBar`, `typing`

-## 🛠️ Work in Progress

-Konsoul is actively being developed, and we value your feedback!
-Here's what's coming:

-- 📝 Custom log file support
-- 🎨 More animation types
-- 📊 Enhanced chart rendering
-- 🔍 Search and filter capabilities
-- 🔄 Log rotation and management

-## 🤝 Contributing

-Your feedback and contributions are invaluable!
-If you have ideas for improvements or find any issues, please:

-1. Open an issue
-2. Submit a pull request
-3. Share your use cases
-4. Suggest new features

 ## 📄 License